Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Enhanced vertex expansion -- a first look

 Computing each diagrams, using the definition \eqref{localsectorGamma2n} for couplings, we get (see also \cite{lahoche2024largetimeeffectivekinetics}): As in the rest of this paper, we focus on the IR regime, in which in particular the regulator is well approximated by:

-Our goal here is to show once again that taking into account the relevant observables correlating the replica “cures” at least part of the divergences observed in the IR -- we will return to a detailed study of the UV flow in a later work.
-In the windows of momenta $0 \leq p^2 \leq k^2$, the effective propagator reduces to:
+Our goal here is to demonstrate, once again, that accounting for the relevant observables that correlate the replicas "cures" at least part of the divergences observed in the IR; a detailed study of the UV flow will be deferred to future work.
+In the momentum window $0 \leq p^2 \leq k^2$, the effective propagator reduces to:

-and the integral becomes singular for the value $\bar{u}_2=-1$, recalling that $\bar{u}_2:=u_2 k^{-2}$.
-Because of the Litim regulator, the global integration along the effective loop (in the large $N$ limit) factorizes in front of each term:
+and the integral becomes singular at $\bar{u}_2 = -1$, where $\bar{u}_2 := u_2 k^{-2}$.
+Because we use the Litim regulator, the global integration along the effective loop (in the large-$N$ limit) factorizes in front of each term: